 Personal cardiovascular risk factors can also influence the rate of DVT.
-Various clinical trials have included different DVT prophylaxis measures, including aspirin (81 mg-100 mg a day), warfarin, or low-molecular-weight heparin, but the validity of these measures has not been studied prospectively in a randomized study.[21,22,27,28,29,30,31]
+Various clinical trials have included different DVT prophylaxis measures, including aspirin (81 mg–100 mg a day), warfarin, or low molecular-weight heparin, but the validity of these measures has not been studied prospectively in a randomized study.[20,22,27,28,29]

 Prospective electrophysiologic monitoring provides no clear benefit over clinical evaluation for the development of clinically significant neuropathy while on thalidomide.

-- A prospective randomized study of 351 relapsed patients compared lenalidomide, an analogue of thalidomide, plus high-dose dexamethasone with high-dose dexamethasone plus placebo.
+- A prospective, randomized study of 351 relapsed patients compared lenalidomide, an analog of thalidomide, plus high-dose dexamethasone with high-dose dexamethasone plus placebo.

 - The lenalidomide-containing arm had more DVT (11.4% vs. 4.6%).

-- Similarly, another randomized prospective trial (NCT00179647) of 353 previously treated patients favors the lenalidomide plus high-dose dexamethasone arm versus dexamethasone plus placebo.
+- Similarly, another randomized, prospective trial (NCT00056160) of 353 previously treated patients favored the lenalidomide plus high-dose dexamethasone arm versus dexamethasone plus placebo.